amylinehan0117/ALNP_Academic_Netlify/content/authors/alinehan/_index.md

 user_groups: ["The Crew"]
 ---

-Currently working as a Data & Analytics consultant in Los Angeles, Amy graduated from UCLA with a degree in Math/Economics.
-She started programming as during an internship at a consulting firm in university and hasn't stopped since.
+Currently working as a Data & Analytics consultant in Los Angeles, Amy graduated from UCLA with a degree in Math and Economics.
+She started programming during an internship at a consulting firm in university and hasn't stopped since.
 She can usually be found with a large amount of iced coffee nearby.